-We all know that a good, true, stable love is not built on simply thinking that someone is attractive and compatible on the surface.
-And yet, a layer beneath that, we also know that just because someone is unlike us, or even our polar opposite, does not necessarily mean they aren’t well-suited to be the Love of Our Life.
-So what gives?
+In this 21st century we all know that a stable relationship isn’t built on simply thinking that somebody is attractive and compatible on the surface.
+But deep inside our heart we do believe that simply because someone is unlike us, or maybe our polar opposite, doesn’t necessarily mean You’re not meant for each other.

-All of that said: We have some work to do when it comes to how we figure that we’re “meant to be” with someone.
-It’s more common than not to base a lot of why we think a relationship should work on spurious “signs” and “signals” and “evidence.”
-The harsh but crucial reality to acknowledge is that very rarely do healthy, happy relationships begin with people committing to them because they got a sign from the universe.
+It’s more common than to not base tons of why we expect a relationship should work on spurious “signs” and “signals” the truth is to acknowledge that very rarely do healthy, happy relationships begin with people committing to them because they got a logo from the universe.

-You’re Everything To Each Other … Except Friends
+5. Friendship before Relationship – You’re Everything To Each Other, Except Friends